Khandaker Nurul Islam: Career

-Islam contested in the 1970 Pakistani general election as an Awami League candidate, and successfully won a seat in the NE-106 (Dacca-III) constituency.
+Nurul Islam contested in the 1970 Pakistani general election as an Awami League candidate, and successfully won a seat in the NE-106 (Dacca-III) constituency.
 However, the assembly was not formed and later led to the Bangladesh Liberation War.
-During the first set of elections in the newly-established country in 1973, Islam preserved his seat in the Jatiya Sangsad as a Bangladesh Awami League candidate from Faridpur-2.
+During the first set of elections in the newly-established country in 1973, Nurul Islam preserved his seat in the Jatiya Sangsad as a Bangladesh Awami League candidate from Faridpur-2.

 Death and legacy

-Islam died on 11 July 2001 in Bangladesh.
+Nurul Islam died on 11 July 2001 in Bangladesh.
 He was married to Hasina Momtaz and their son, Khandaker Mosharraf Hossain, is a parliamentarian and former minister.
 Their other son, Khandaker Mohtesham Hossain, is the chairman of the Faridpur Sadar Upazila Council.
+His grandson (son of Khandaker Mosharraf Hossain) is married to Saima Wazed, granddaughter of his cousin Sheikh Mujibur Rahman and daughter of Sheikh Hasina.